-You will need at least 1,800 watts of solar panels to run your RV air conditioner.
-This is assuming you are considering using 12 volt RV grade panels.
+You will need at least 1,800 watts of solar panels to run your RV air conditioner for 8 hours each day.
+This is assuming you are using 12 volt RV grade panels.
 This is also assuming, of course, you have a lot of battery power too.
-We suggest a battery bank of 800 amp hours.
-Most boondockers have between 200 to 400 amp hour battery banks.
-But, if you want to run that air conditioning unit for a minimum of four hours, perhaps up to eight hours, and still be able to run all of your other 110 volt and 12 volt components, you’re going to need LOTS of power.

 How Many Solar Panels Do I Need to Run My RV AC?

 It all depends on how many hours you want to run your AC unit, and how AC units you have…

 - If you want to run a single AC unit for about 8 hours each day, using batteries and solar, we suggest about 1,800 watts of solar (both mounted on the roof and on the ground), along with a battery bank of 800 amp hours (AH).
 This is a very large configuration which very few boondockers have, and it’s mostly because it’s very expensive, and very heavy in weight.

 Most boondockers have between 400 to 800 watts of solar, and between 200 to 400 amp hour battery banks.
 Suffice it to say, most boondockers don’t run their AC unit from solar and battery.
 They rely on generator for that.

 If you still want to run your AC unit from solar and battery, keep in mind that you will also want to run other appliances and components as well.
 On top of that, you have to make sure your batteries still have a full charge after the sun goes down.

 How Much Power Does it Take to Run an AC Unit?